SamK835/CS-126-Final-Gaiser-Fieldhouse-King/README.md

 _______________________________________________________________________________

 ## Known Limitations
-The only known limitation as of right now is that the shell will not run outside of a linux environment, this means that windows terminal or WSL in powershlls
+The only known limitation as of right now is that the shell will not run outside of a linux environment, this means that windows terminal or WSL in powershell